 Breathwork is a simple and powerful way to balance the doshas.
 If I feel stressed or anxious I practice nadi shodhana.
 Check out this post for more details.

 Abhyanga is something I wish I did every day.
 I’m better about doing it daily during the winter, but most of the time I don’t make time for abhyanga like I should.
-That said, I’ve experienced the benefits of abhyanga and can 100% recommend making this a part of your daily routine.
+That said, I’ve experienced the benefits of abhyanga and can 100% recommend making this a part of your everyday Ayurvedic essentials routine.
 Abhyanga improves circulation, moisturizes the skin and lubricates the tissues and joints.
 I like to do this in the shower but you can also do it before showering or in the bath.
 Liberally apply warm untoasted sesame oil, coconut oil, or herbal massage oil all over your body.
 Spend 10-15 minutes massaging the oil into your skin.
 Use circular motions on the head, ears, joints, stomach and lower back and long strokes on the long bones.
 Make sure to spend plenty of time on your scalp, hands and feet.
 Allow the warm water of the shower or bath to drive the oil deeper into your skin before toweling off.
 You can also do abhyanga before bed if that makes more sense with your schedule.
 It’s a great way to wind down for the night.
 Make sure to wash your towels with baking soda and hot water and air dry them as oily towels can catch fire in the dryer.